 Control Measures: General good housekeeping and maintenance of heating and air conditioning equipment are very important.
 Adequate ventilation and good air distribution also help.
 Maintaining the relative humidity between 30 and 60 percent will help control dust mites, and cockroaches.
 Employ integrated pest management (IPM) to control insect and animal allergens.

 So guys, keep in mind it is not just about the outdoor air, but also indoor air pollutants which acts as silent assassins.
-You should be ready to fight these killers by following the control measures listed above.
+You should be ready to fight these killers by following the pest control measures listed above.
 Asian Paints is taking the initiative to fight with such indoor pollutants by launching their new paint “Royale Atmos” which reduces harmful air pollutants and makes the air cleaner.
 Additionally, it also absorbs various foul smells & makes the air fresher.
 Asian Paints presents a paint that not only looks good, but also helps purify air and improve the air quality inside your home.